 They would toboggan down the central building hill, play basketball in the gym, and swim in the indoor Olympic-sized swimming pool built in 1924.
 There was also a boxing ring, and some inmates participated in the Greater Lowell Golden Gloves boxing tournament.

 There was a 13-acre athletic field with baseball, softball and football fields, a racetrack, handball and volleyball courts and clubhouses.
-The boys enjoyed leisure time, and king-sized, nonfilter tipped Cavalier cigarettes were used as a reward for good behavior.

 Every other Sunday and Wednesday were movie nights in the auditorium, Wood said.
 She reminisced about the sight of watching the boys march two by two up and down the hill every morning and afternoon.